cbmrphenomics/cbmrphenomics.github.io/esrum/source/tips_and_tricks/tmux.rst

  Persistent sessions with tmux
 ###############################

-tmux_ is a so-called terminal multiplexer: It allows you to easily create and switch between multiple sets of terminals, it allows you to name them to remind yourself what you were working with, and it allows you to leave them running in the background when you disconnect from the server (whether intentionally or unintentionally).
+This section describes how to use tmux_ to manage multiple sets of terminals, to name your terminals to remind yourself what you were working with, and to leave your terminals running in the background when you disconnect from the server (whether intentionally or unintentionally).

 Using tmux_ is therefore highly recommended when you are working on the cluster, since it lets you work uninterrupted over multiple days,